-Animation Film Director, Fulldome Director, Art Director, Visual Artist
+Animation Film and Fulldome Director, Art Director, Visual Artist, Lecturer

 The 30 – minute fulldome animation, Hello Earth leads the audience through centuries of human communication and tells the story of how it changed the world and our personal lives.

 Seeking contact with others remains one of the earliest and strongest humans’ needs.
 By trying to fulfill this need, we invented writing, radio, telephone and finally – the Internet.
 We overcame language barriers, problems related to distance and information flow time.
 Thanks to modern technologies and communication devices, we develop our civilisation – we are changing the world and ourselves.